kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

   is requested, the volume controller will either ensure that the volume is available or report failure asynchronously.
 Consumers read the result by examining both the PVC and the PV.
-This is more complicated than the others because the `spec` value is stored before being confirmed, which could lead to a user accessing someone else's PV.
+This is more complicated than the others because the `spec` value is stored before being confirmed, which could (hypothetically, thanks to extra checking) lead to a user accessing someone else's PV.
+* VolumeSnapshots: Users may request a particular source to be snaphotted in `spec`.
+The details of the resulting snapshot is reflected in `status`.

 A counter-example: